Risk Disclosures and Disclaimers

 2.1 Smart Contract Vulnerabilities

 Smart contracts may contain bugs, vulnerabilities, or exploitable flaws that could result in loss of funds.
 Code is immutable once deployed.
 The Company engages in security audits but cannot guarantee the absence of vulnerabilities.
-Even audited smart contracts may contain undiscovered flaws.
 You interact with smart contracts entirely at your own risk.

 2.2 Transaction Irreversibility

 Blockchain transactions are irreversible once confirmed on the network.
 If you send Digital Assets to an incorrect address, interact with a malicious contract, or execute a transaction in error, the Company has no ability to reverse, cancel, or recover the transaction.
-Errors cannot be corrected by the Company.
 You are solely responsible for verifying all transaction details before confirming.

 2.3 Network Risks